DistressedWhale/PrettyCoolNames/README.md

 # Pretty Cool Names

-### A simple mod for Into the Breach, by Subset Games.
+##### A simple mod for Into the Breach by Subset Games.
-### Instead of mech names being boring stuff like "Punch Mech", the names are picked from a random list of names such as "Vanguard", "Striker" etc.
+ Instead of mech names being boring stuff like "Punch Mech", the names are picked from a random list of names such as "Vanguard", "Striker" etc.

 ## Installation
 1. Download the git repository